Ara Dinkjian: Career

 Dinkjian formed an instrumental quartet, Night Ark, which recorded four CDs for RCA/BMG and Universal/PolyGram.
 Members included Arto Tunçboyacıyan on the percussion as well as pianist/composer Armen Donelian and Marc Johnson.
 He is accompanied by Zohar Fresco on percussion and Adi Rennert on keyboards.

 In 2002 Dinkjian was chosen to represent Armenia in the First International Meeting Of The Oud, where twelve of the world’s top oud players gathered in Thessaloniki, Greece for three days of solo concerts, master classes, and exchange of information.

 His CDs An Armenian In America, Voice Of Armenians, and Peace On Earth were recorded live at the 2005, 2006, and 2007 Jerusalem International Oud Festivals.
-At the 2008 Jerusalem International Oud Festival, he recorded an album with Sokratis Sinopoulos – lyra (Greece), Tamer Pinarbasi – kanun (Turkey), Rimon Haddad – bass (Palestina) and Zohar Fresco – percussion (Israel), and named it Peace on Earth.
+At the 2008 Jerusalem International Oud Festival, he recorded an album with Sokratis Sinopoulos – lyra (Greece), Tamer Pinarbasi – kanun (Turkey), Rimon Haddad – bass (Israel) and Zohar Fresco – percussion (Israel), and named it Peace on Earth.

 Dinkjian released a solo oud recording, Conversations With Manol (2013), as well as Finding Songs (2013), which features 12 new compositions performed by the Ara Dinkjian Quartet.
 Other releases include Diyarbekiri Hokin (Armenian for The Soul of Diyarbekir) which is a collaboration with his father Onnik, as well as 1915–2015 Truth & Hope, commemorating the 100 year anniversary of the Armenian genocide.

 Dinkjian has collaborated with kanunist Tamer Pınarbaşı and clarinetist Ismail Lumanovski in chamber-music style arrangements of ethnic folk, pop, classical, jazz, and original compositions.
 Collectively known as The Secret Trio, they released their first CD, Soundscapes, in 2012 and their second, Three Of Us, in 2015.